oganm/dice_syntax_gd/README.md

 {result:9, rolls:[{dice:[2, 3, 4], drop:[1], error:False, msg:, result:9}]}
 ```

-The output is a `Dictionary` where `result` is the sum of all the dice rolled while `roll`
+The output is a `Dictionary` where `result` is the sum of all the dice rolled while `rolls`
 includes additional details about the roll.

-Altenratively dice parsing and rolling can be separated from each other.
+Alternatively dice parsing and rolling can be separated from each other.

 ```
 var rng = RandomNumberGenerator.new()